Next course date: 8 October 2018 - 2 November 2018

-This online course will explore the tools and approaches that are used to process and analyse metabolomics data, we will investigate the challenges that are typically encountered in the analysis of metabolomics data and provide solutions to overcome these problems.
-The course will be delivered using a combination of short videos, articles, discussions, and online workshops with step-by-step instructions and test data sets.
-We will provide quizzes, polls and peer review exercises each week, so that you can review your learning throughout the course.
+This online course explores the tools and approaches that are used to process and analyse metabolomics data.
+You will investigate the challenges that are typically encountered in the analysis of metabolomics data, and provide solutions to overcome these problems.
+The course is delivered using a combination of short videos, articles, discussions, and online workshops with step-by-step instructions and test data sets.
+We provide quizzes, polls and peer review exercises each week, so that you can review your learning throughout the course.

-The material will be delivered over a four week period, with an estimated learning time of four hours per week.
-We will support your learning via social discussions where you will be able post questions and comments to the team of educators and the other learners on the course.
-In the final week of the course there will be a live question and answer session with the entire team of educators.
+The material is delivered over a four week period, with an estimated learning time of four hours per week.
+We support your learning via social discussions where you will be able post questions and comments to the team of educators and the other learners on the course.
+In the final week of the course there is a live question and answer session with the entire team of educators.
 If you do not have time to complete the course during the 4-week period you will retain access to the course material to revisit, as you are able.

 - An introduction to metabolomics